General

 1. advantages: lightest and most portable

-2. disadvantages: expensive, small screen, performance lags behind others, may not have internal CD/DVD drive.
+2. disadvantages: expensive, small screen, performance lags behind others.

 2. Medium size (4.5 to 7.0 pounds)